red-data-tools/red-arrow/README.md

 ## License

 Apache License 2.0.
-See doc/text/apache-2.0.txt for details.
+See `doc/text/apache-2.0.txt` and `NOTICE` for details.

 (Kouhei Sutou has a right to change the license including contributed patches.)